CraftAcademyLabs/ca_course/bmi_challenge/bmi_challenge.md

 | Over 30.0   	| Obese         	|

 Since you already know some ruby, here's the implementation of the Person class with a module that calculates BMI using the metric method.
-We enclose it here for referance only, going over that code might help you get started with your JavaScript code.
+We enclose it here for reference only, going over that code might help you get started with your JavaScript code.

 ```ruby
 class Person